aedobbyn/beer-data-science/present/brewsentation.md

 <br>

-I wanted to condense these styles by,
+What's the best way to condense these?

-e.g., lumping American-Style Amber (Low Calorie) Lager in with American-Style Amber Lager.
+I want to e.g., lump American-Style Amber (Low Calorie) Lager in with American-Style Amber Lager.

 Step 2: Breathe sigh of relief, Collapse
 ========================================================